 You can use tricks such as drawing objects that are in the foreground with a thicker line, and objects in the background with a finer line – it’s a lot of fun to play with this and exaggerate it to make a stylised sketch.

-The position of objects really help to show perspective – if an object is placed higher on a flat surface it tends to recede away from the viewer.
-This is also dependant on some of the other factors mentioned above – such as relative size, clarity and texture.
+The position of objects help to show perspective – if an object is placed higher on a flat surface it tends to recede away from the viewer.
+This is also dependent on some of the other factors mentioned above – such as relative size, clarity and texture.